Root Magic: A Magical Story of Family, Friendship, and Gullah Geechee Culture

 "I wanted to read a book that showed the original intent of conjure magic: Protection, fostering community, healing our bodies, our minds, and our hearts."

-That book (especially for middle grade readers) did not exist, so she wrote it and it does not disappoint.
+That book (especially for middle grade readers) did not exist, so she wrote it, and it does not disappoint.
 I loved the historical references and how the book touched on important topics like racism and integration as a part of the story, without being the whole of the story.
 Gullah Geechee culture was at the forefront of the story and was a huge draw for me.
 Some people may find some of the details about root work too much (rituals, etc.).
 That's something to take into account.
-For me, it was just the right amount of reality without being too much for a middle grade reader whose into fantasy and magic.
+For me, it was just the right amount of reality without being too much for a middle grade reader who's into fantasy and magic.

 I also enjoyed the family bonds presented in the book.
 Even the grandmother who has just passed as the book opens, remains a strong influence throughout the book, which depicts the importance of family.
 I saw myself and my culture from the very beginning pages of this book.
-The funeral ritual of leaving something for a loved one whose passed still lives strong within my own family, so from the beginning I was hooked.
+The funeral ritual of leaving something for a loved one who's passed still lives strong within my own family, so from the beginning I was hooked.
 I recommend this book for anyone wanting to be introduced to Gullah Geechee culture, enjoys fantasy and magic, and is looking for a book about family and coming of age.

 I grew up surrounded by Gullah Geechee culture in Beaufort, SC.
-From blue bottle trees, to haint blue porches, to the food we ate and how it was prepared - our culture was at the forefront of everyday life.
+From blue bottle trees to haint blue porches, to the food we ate and how it was prepared - our culture was at the forefront of everyday life.
 While I LOVED every minute of it, Gullah Geechee wasn't always "cool".
 We got teased - A LOT.
 We even teased one another sometimes.

 The education system didn't help much.
 We were taught "proper" English with no reference to the primary Gullah Geechee language we already spoke.
 We were actually BILINGUAL all this time and never knew it.
 That's why this book means a lot to me.
 It's a way for Gullah Geechee people (and the world) to see the culture represented in a positive way.
 It's a window into a rich heritage that for far too long has been put down and pushed aside.